Apache Maven repositories

-The main snapshot and release Maven repositories for Apache are at https://repository.apache.org.
+The ASF maintains internal snapshot and release Maven repositories at https://repository.apache.org.
 The repository also proxies Apache's legacy repositories.

 If your Apache project would like to use

 repository.apache.org, see Publishing Maven Releases.